Scientific Large Language Models: A Survey on Biological & Chemical Domains: Protein Large Language Models

 Building upon the Transformer, several models have incorporated MSA modules.
 MSA2Prot ~\cite{ram2022few} is an MSA-to-protein Transformer, developed axial and cross attentions for encoder and decoder to model sequence probabilities autoregressively.
 MSA-Augmenter ~\cite{2023arXiv230601824Z} utilizes protein-specific attention mechanisms and large-scale MSAs to generate novel protein sequences that are not present in existing databases.
 Sgarbossa \textit{et al.}~\cite{sgarbossa2023generative} proposed an iterative method that directly utilizes the masked language modeling to generate sequences within the MSA Transformer framework.

 In the field of structure-based protein design, Cao \textit{et al.}~\cite{cao2021fold2seq} proposed a Fold2Seq framework, a generative approach based on the Transformer architecture, which aims at designing protein sequences conditioned on specific target folds.
 To capture intricate sequence-structure relationships, Fold2Seq jointly learns embeddings for both sequences and folding structures, which are derived from the density of secondary structure elements in 3D voxels.

+{While recent studies have successfully employed sequence- or structure-based representations to address multiple tasks in protein science, there has been significant oversight in incorporating protein surface information, a critical factor for protein function.
+Therefore, ESM-GearNet-INR-MC ~\cite{lee2023pre} presents a pre-training strategy that incorporates information from protein sequences, 3D structures, and surfaces to improve protein representation learning. }

 Additionally, some approaches utilize reinforcement learning to improve the generation quality.
 Lee \textit{et al.}~\cite{lee2022protein} efficiently navigates the latent representation space rather than the protein sequence space by formulating the sequence design task as a Markov decision process and employing model-based reinforcement learning.
 This approach enables them to generate proteins with enhanced functionality and cellular fitness.